alex-kalanis/kw_rules/README.md

 1.)
 Use your autoloader (if not already done via Composer autoloader)

 2.)
-Connect the "kw_rules" into your app.
+Connect the "kw_rules" classes into your app.
 When it came necessary you can extends every library to comply your use-case; mainly set checks itself.

 # Python Installation